Mastering Buttons and Controls in Bus Simulator Ultimate

 Troubleshooting Control Issues

-Controller Not Detected: Enable gamepad support in emulator settings before launching the game.
-BlueStacks requires you to map buttons manually for non-Xbox controllers.
-LDPlayer offers better automatic controller recognition.
+Controller Not Detected: Enable gamepad support in your emulator settings before launching the game.
+BlueStacks requires manual button mapping for non-Xbox controllers.
+LDPlayer detects most USB and Bluetooth gamepads automatically.
+Full PC emulator setup covers controller configuration for all three emulators.

 Frequently Asked Questions About Bus Simulator Controls